Tinformant/HalliganReviews/Questionaire.md

 ## Course Evaluation
 * How would you rate the course materials?
 * On average, how many hours did you spend on this course every week?
-* How difficult do you think the course is?
-(TODO: needs discussion)
+* How would you rate the level of difficulty of this course
 * What's your overall rating of this course?
-(Would you recommend this course?)

 ## Instructor Evaluation
 * What's your overall rating for the instructor?